Find the Cheapest Auto Insurance Quotes in Your Area

-The largest contributor to the expensive cost of Tesla insurance is collision coverage, which accounts for between 57% to 65% of the total cost of coverage.
+The largest contributor to the expensive cost of Tesla insurance is collision coverage, which accounts for between 57% and 78% of the total cost of coverage.

 Teslas are particularly expensive to insure for collision damage due to their high repair and maintenance costs, which are greater than those for other luxury vehicles.
 This is due to several reasons, such as:

 - The cars are repaired at a limited set of Tesla-approved body repair shops.
 The training and equipment to become qualified means significant costs are incurred.